marzardul/marzardul/README.md

 - 💞️ I’m looking to collaborate on anything cool.
 - 📫 Reach me under your own responsability.
 - 😄 Pronouns: She/Her, but just call me Maria.
-- ⚡ Fun fact: I just wanted to enjoy the life, not all this.
+- ⚡ Fun fact: I only wanted to enjoy the life, not all this.